 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Enovix Corporation (ENVX)

-/EIN News/ -- LOS ANGELES, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming March 7, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Enovix Corporation (“Enovix” or the “Company”) (NASDAQ: ENVX) common stock between February 22, 2021 and January 3, 2023, inclusive (the “Class Period”), including those who purchased Rodgers Silicon Valley Acquisition Corp. (“RSVAC”) common stock prior to July 15, 2021.
+LOS ANGELES, Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming March 7, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Enovix Corporation ("Enovix" or the "Company") ENVX common stock between February 22, 2021 and January 3, 2023, inclusive (the "Class Period"), including those who purchased Rodgers Silicon Valley Acquisition Corp. ("RSVAC") common stock prior to July 15, 2021.

 If you suffered a loss on your Enovix investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/Enovix-Corporation/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.